jantimon/next-yak/packages/docs/docs/pages/faq.md

 ## Can I use next-yak with TypeScript?

-Yes, of course.
-Almost all code of next-yak is written in TypeScript and we have some TypeScript tests.
+Yes, of course. `next-yak` is fully type safe.

 ## Can I contribute to next-yak?